 Mae Stephen was a Senior Behavioral Scientist at the Stanford Research Institute (now SRI International).
 She also worked for the National Institute of Child Health and Human Development, and for the National Institute of Mental Health.
 She is a member of the Association of Arab-American University Graduates, the National Association of Arab Americans, and the American Arab Anti-Discrimination Committee.
 Mae has been listed in Who’s Who of American Women and Who’s Who in the West.

 Libby Traubman is a retired clinical social worker.
-In 1982, in response to the threat of global nuclear war, Mrs. Traubman was a founding member of the Beyond War Movement, now Foundation for Global Community.
-In 1991, she helped organize the Beyond War conference for Israeli and Palestinian citizen-leaders which resulted in a historic signed document, FRAMEWORK FOR A PUBLIC PEACE PROCESS.
-Libby then co-founded the Jewish-Palestinian Living Room Dialogue Group of San Mateo, now 14 years old, preparing for its 174th meeting, having inspired dozens of other Dialogues to begin.
-She is a Trustee of the Foundation for Global Community, and in 1994 was inducted into the San Mateo County Women's Hall of Fame.
+In 1982, in response to the threat of global nuclear war, she was a founding member of the Beyond War Movement, later Foundation for Global Community.
+In 1991, Libby helped organize the Beyond War conference for Israeli and Palestinian citizen-leaders which resulted in a historic signed document, FRAMEWORK FOR A PUBLIC PEACE PROCESS.
+She then co-founded the Jewish-Palestinian Living Room Dialogue Group of San Mateo, now 18 years old, preparing for its 226th meeting, having inspired dozens of other Dialogues to begin.
+With Len she co-produced four films -- PEACEMAKERS: Palestinians & Jews Together at Camp; DIALOGUE AT WASHINGTON HIGH; CROSSING LINES IN FRESNO; and ABRAHAM'S VISION GRADUATION DAY!
+Libby is a Trustee of the Foundation for Global Community, and in 1994 was inducted into the San Mateo County Women's Hall of Fame.

 Lionel "Len" Traubman retired in 2000 from his practice of Dentistry for Children in San Francisco.
 He is a former Director of the San Francisco Dental Society, and was Editor of the American Academy of Pediatric Dentistry and of the California Society of Dentistry for Children.
-Dr. Traubman was regional alumni President of Alpha Omega Jewish dental fraternity, and received the 1998 Distingushed Alumnus Award of the University of California School of Dentistry, for whom hegave the 2006 Commencement Address..
+Len was regional alumni President of Alpha Omega Jewish dental fraternity, and received the 1998 Distingushed Alumnus Award of the University of California School of Dentistry, for whom hegave the 2006 Commencement Address.
 He wrote and published THE ORECKOVSKY FAMILY: FROM RUSSIA TO AMERICA, depicting his pioneer ancestors’ immigration following the first pogroms of the early 1880s.
 The book resides in 100 libraries in North America and Europe.
-For 25 years, Len has published on war and peace from personal experience with Russians and Americans, Armenians and Azerbaijanis, and Jews and Palestinians.
+For 30 years, Len has published on war and peace from personal experience with Russians and Americans, Armenians and Azerbaijanis, Jews and Palestinians, and Muslim and Christian Nigerians.

 Henriette Zarour was born in Beit Jala, West Bank, and completed her education in Amman before coming to San Francisco in 1972.
 She is proprietor of the family’s San Francisco restaurant, Bur-Eat-os.
 Henriette has devoted herself to the Ramallah Club and to Arab educational and cultural activities all her life, and has discovered an increasing commitment to Palestinian-Jewish dialogue and collaboration.